 Types of treatment for anxiety

-If you think you need professional support, there are various types of mental health professionals who can help, including psychologists, psychiatrists, counsellors, social workers and youth workers.
+If you think you need professional support, there are various types of mental health professionals who can help, including psychologists, psychiatrists, counsellors, social workers, peer workers and youth workers.

 Cognitive behavioural therapy (CBT)